 I am not at all certain about how to write an article like this.
 There is so much raw material to work with, and it’s important to do it justice.
-I know I will ultimately gloss over and scarcely begin to touch on a great deal of information, but I am not going to try and repeat and delve deeply into what many already know a lot more about than I do.
+I know I will ultimately gloss over and scarcely begin to touch on a great deal of information, but I am not going to try to repeat and delve deeply into what many already know a lot more about than I do.
 Having experienced something that shifts a part of my reality perception, I want to relate it in a way that is concise.
-I may one day write something at greater length, but for now, this will serve merely as a journal entry of an important event in my life.

 This is about Canada’s treatment of its indigenous peoples over the past century and more.
 It’s not an easy topic to discuss, and I believe that most of us are ignorant as to just how terrible it was.

 My creative partner, James, and I, were hired to interview and film the elders of a tribe in Port Alberni.
-They wanted to add some fresh content to their website that is promoting and helping to build a water bottling/retail business the tribe is just getting off the ground.
-They have won important awards recently.
-The idea was to acquire snippets of history that were relevant to their land, to their culture, and to their water.
+They wanted to add some fresh content to their website that is promoting and helping to build a retail water bottling business for the tribe.
+They have won significant awards recently.
+The idea was to acquire snippets of history that were relevant to their land, to their culture, and to their water, sourced from natural springs on their traditional lands.
 It sounded fairly straightforward.
 We’d helped them create their original promotional materials a few years ago.
 There was some mention of a list of questions they wanted us to ask the elders, but we didn’t get it until the third day into the project.
-It was very good that it had happened that way.
+It was fortunate that it had happened that way.

 One gentleman was quite knowledgeable about many of the region’s nations.
-He’s an academic, outside of and in addition to his indigenous life.
-He’s an artist of many mediums.
-He’s a student of language, culture and philosophy.
-He had collected a library, and studied the meanings of, their traditional names — in fact, all of our interviewees had both modern and traditional names, and knew the story of and meaning to them.
+He’s an academic, outside and in addition to his indigenous life.
+He’s an artist of many mediums, a student of language, culture, and philosophy.
+He’d studied the meanings of their traditional names, and had amassed a library of the same — in fact, all of our interviewees had both modern and traditional names, and knew the story of and meaning to them.
 He was instrumental in helping the tribe protect and preserve their sacred lands for current and future generations.
 Logging companies would have inevitably wiped out those forests, especially the ancient, old-growth parcels, given the chance.
 One of his main concerns, however, was the preservation of dozens of sacred songs he knew, that hadn’t been recorded anywhere — then getting them to their rightful families and nations.
 Art, music and dances are deeply rooted in all indigenous cultures, and are an essential form of sharing and passing down history and knowledge.

 Today, I ran into a gentleman I’d talked to a few times over the past year at a local Starbucks, and told him briefly about my experiences of the past week.
 He’s a successful businessman, and said he’s worked with and employed indigenous people over the years, too.
 He said he had been talking to a native man fairly recently who said that he, in the end, was thankful for having gone through the residential school experience.
 That was hard to believe, but his perspective was that they — the first nations; the indigenous people — couldn’t keep holding on to their old ways if they wanted to assimilate and modernize their nations.
 Sure, there were atrocities and all the rest, but in the end, he had come to terms with it all, and was able to find gratitude.
 I can certainly appreciate that perspective, but I don’t know that he’d actually fully come to terms with it all.
 How could he have?